ever-been/everDoc/src/book/markdown/deployment.md

 The configuration can be copied directly onto the hosts or can be referenced by an URL (which is the preferred way).

+#### Configuring BEEN services

 The next step is to decide which BEEN services will be run and where.
-In the simplest and most strait forward case one node will be running *Software repository*, *Object repository*, *Host Runtime* and implicitly the *Task Manager* service.
+In the simplest and most straight forward case one node will be running *Software repository*, *Object repository*, *Host Runtime* and implicitly the *Task Manager* service.

 `java -jar been.jar -r -sw -rr -cf http://been.example.com/been.properties`

 Other nodes thus can run only the *Host Runtime* service.

 `java -jar been.jar -t NATIVE -r -cf http://been.example.com/been-clients.properties` :	for NATIVE nodes

 `java -jar been.jar -r  http://been.example.com/been-broadcast.properties`
 :	in case of broadcasting scenario

 `java -jar been.jar -r -sw -rr -cf http://been.example.com/been-direct.properties` :	in case of direct scenario

+#### Running Web Interface

 The last step consists of deploying and running *the Web Interface*.
 The supplied war file can be deployed to a standard Java Servlet container (e.g. Tomcat).
 Or can be run directly by